SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/LeetCode: Interview preparation/_index.md

 toc: false
 ---

-{{< figure src="featured.png" width="500px" title="Coursera course banner" >}}
+{{< figure src="featured.png" width="500px" title="" >}}

-I have collated a few interesting leetcode questions that I used to prepare for interviews.
-I have also included solutions to the questions.
-In addition, I have also included some unsolved questions.
+A collection of study materials for learning computer science concepts.
+These include data structures and algorithms questions, networking concepts, system design, and more.

 <!-- {{< list_children >}} -->